Dashlane: Source code

 The source code for the Android and the iOS app is available under the Creative Commons NonCommercial license 4.0.

+Reception

+In 2017, Stiftung Warentest evaluated nine paid password managers and rated Dashlane Premium as one of four recommended products.

-Security incidents
+Security criticism

+2024 leakage via injection attacks

+A 2024 study by Fábrega et al. demonstrated that many popular password managers are vulnerable to injection attacks.
+Dashlane was affected due to its handling of application-wide security metrics, allowing an attacker to inject crafted shared entries and observe externally logged data (such as duplicate-password counts) to determine whether their injected values matched passwords stored in a victim's vault.

+2024 evaluation of password checkup tools

+A 2024 study by Hutchinson et al. examined the “password checkup” features of 14 password managers, including Dashlane, using weak, breached, and randomly generated passwords.
+The authors found that the evaluated products reported weak and compromised passwords inconsistently and sometimes incompletely.
+No manager successfully flagged all known breached passwords.
+The study concludes that such inconsistencies may give users a false sense of security.

-2025 DOM-based Extension Clickjacking
+2025 DOM-based extension clickjacking

 Security researcher Marek Tóth presented a vulnerability in browser extensions of several password managers (including Dashlane) at DEF CON 33 on August 9, 2025.
 In their default configurations, these extensions were shown to be exposed to a DOM-based extension clickjacking technique, allowing attackers to exfiltrate user data with just a single click.
 The affected password manager vendors were notified in April 2025.
 According to Tóth, Dashlane version 6.2531.1 (August 1, 2025) addressed the issue.